New food retailer opens first store, in Scotland

 Mr Hood added: “Scotland has an amazing food industry, full of talented, local producers handling some of the world’s finest raw ingredients, and Foodies will help to showcase those skills and products in a way that’s never been done before.”

-Other traders include Kirkintilloch-based Schoolyard, which manufactures a range of chilli-infused jellies, jams, sauces, and chocolate pretzels and Blackthorn Scottish Sea salt, located in Ayr, which produces organic sea salt flakes in a natural and sustainable way.
+Other traders include Kirkintilloch-based Schoolyard, which manufactures a range of chilli-infused jellies, jams, sauces, and chocolate pretzels, and Scottish sea salt producer Blackthorn, located in Ayr, which produces organic sea salt flakes in a natural and sustainable way.

 Why are you making commenting on HeraldScotland only available to subscribers?